brilliapps/dart_tips_solutions_informal/README.md

 identityHashCode method is to give you a unique number assigned to an object that is not simple type like int,String.
 However based on interpretation from a link: https://github.com/dart-lang/sdk/issues/41454
 You cannot rely on identityHashCode.
 It almost always will return different numbers when it should, but it may happen once upon 10000000000 times (just stupid number) that it will return the same number for two differen object when it normally wouldn't.
 THIS IS MY CURRENT IMPLEMENTATION AND what is important:
-After a heated discussion on dart discord this was not an obvious thing.
+After an interesting discussion on dart discord this was not an obvious thing, otherwise it would be clear (at the end identityHashCode hascode is not expected to always return uniuqe hashcode).
 No simple answer.
 Only what we have is the https://github.com/dart-lang/sdk/issues/41454
 So WHAT SOMETIMES MAY BE NEEDED IS TO IMPLEMENT YOUR OWN IDENTITY LIKE COUNTER starting from 0 incrementing each time an object you want to give an additional unique across the entire app id arrives and is of particular interest (the object).
 Such solutions may be more local what might assure there will be no iterations
 Also some excerpts from my questions on discord that led me to this solutions with my line of thinking:
   Little question if i can: As the identity hash code seems to be generated somewhat randomly, can such a code like this below EVER return the same number for identityHashCode(......) call?